Gmedulla101/Gmedulla101/README.md

 - 👋 Hi, I’m @Gmedulla101
 - 👀 I’m interested in basketball, economics, philosophy and dogs
-- 🌱 I’m currently learning frontend development
+- 🌱 I’m pursuing a career in web development
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on web projects involving HTML, CSS and JavaScript
 - 📫 How to reach me: Twitter @EOsamagbe

 <!---